- Dr Morteza Hashemi

 My researches are focused on post-secularism and technology.
 I have explained my understanding of post-secularism in my first book, Theism and Atheism in a Post-Secular Age (Palgrave, 2017), and in my current project I am extending the core argument of the book.
 My Leverhulme funded project at the University of Edinburgh investigates strategies for post-secular integration, through civic engagement, among British Shia immigrants.
 It particularly investigates the possibility of using blood donation as a policy tool for integration of immigrants into broader society.

 Hashemi, M, (2017).
 Theism and Atheism in a Post-Secular Age, New York: Palgrave Macmillan.
 (Palgrave Website)

 - Winner of the Farabi International Award 2018 (Iran)

 - Shortlisted for the BSA Philip Abrams Memorial Prize 2018 (UK)

 ___________.
 (2016).
 A post-secular reading of public sociology.
 Social Compass, 63(4), pp.461-477. (online version)

 ___________.
 (2016).
 A new typology of modern atheisms: pilgrim atheism versus tourist atheism.
 Culture and Religion, 17 (1), 56-72.

-___________. (forthcoming).
+___________.
+(2018).
 What Does It Mean to be a Progressive Intellectual after the Refugee Crisis in Europe?
-A Dialogue with Tariq Ramadan, In Charting a Crisis: The Role of Religion in the European Refugee Crisis, Edited by: Ulrich Schmiedel, New York: Palgrave.
+A Dialogue with Tariq Ramadan, In Schmiedel, U & Smith, G (Ed.)
+Religion in the European Refugee Crisis, New York: Palgrave. (online version)